vijayanathan23/webRTC-1/README.md

 Also socket.io is used for easy client-server communication! server is just yused for connection once connected its the two browsers which do the communication, meaning after connection if the server is turned off still the RTC will happen!

-Lot of companies like MSTEAMS,google meet,campk12,whitehat jr use the same technology for real time technology!
+Lot of companies like MSTEAMS,google meet,campk12,whitehat jr use the same technology for real time communication!

 # Take aways
 I was mind blown by the power of our browsers and JS lang!